Introduction

 set https_proxy=socks5://proxy.example.com:1080

-If you need a more complex setup, rustup
+If you need a more complex setup, rustup supports the convention used by the

 curl program, documented in the ENVIRONMENT section of its manual